cdesouza02/Lab-Notebook/GW Lab Notes/Rabbani Review.md

 Edits
-- need an ending parenthesis in line 92
+- line 92 need an ending parenthesis
 -  line 107 saying Corals were collected sounds like entire corals
 - line 132, what does briefly mean in this case?
 - line 163 why chnage the default settings for the reads?